Ohio University Southern Campus: Academics

 Ohio University Southern Campus offers 11 associate degrees and 8 bachelor's degrees.

-The Resource Commons

 The library contains 25,000 volumes, 200 periodical subscriptions, as well as microforms, audiovisual materials, CD-ROMS and electronic databases.
 The Library has a Quiet Study Room and a Group Study Room available for student use.

-Nature Center

-The Nature Center at Ohio University Southern no longer exists.

-The Ohio Horse Park

-The Ohio Horse Park, located in Franklin Furnace, Ohio, is a large 184 acre (745,000 m²) horse farm.
-It contains an outdoor show, dressage, indoor and indoor therapy arena.
-It has 44 stalls for show rental, two classrooms and one common area and camper hookups for shows and travelers.
-It is home to the Ohio University Southern Reproduction Center, the Ohio Horse Park Center for Therapeutic Riding, Ohio University Southern Equine Studies Program, Ohio University Southern Southern Equestrian Teams, Ohio University Southern Community Lesson Program, and events from ten different organizations.

-It also offers rental of facilities for shows and clinics to the public.

-Two disciplines of horseback riding at four different levels are taught at the horse park.
-In the beginning level of either discipline, either Hunt Seat 1 or Western 1, the groundwork is laid for basic horse care, proper horse handling, and basic riding skills.
-The riding classes become more difficult at each subsequent level, and require that more and more of a student's time be spent at the horse park.

 Ohio University Proctorville Center

-Ohio University Proctorville Center began offering classes in trailers at the Lawrence County Fairgrounds at Proctorville in the late-1970s.
+Ohio University Proctorville Center began offering classes in trailers at the Lawrence County Fairgrounds at Proctorville in the late 1970s.
 It moved to schools in Chesapeake and at Fairland before opening a new center on Ohio State Route 7 in downtown Proctorville in 1992.
 An increase in enrollment led to cramped conditions and calls for a new facility.